-Try a delicious dessert from Angeline Ball on The Restaurant.
+Try this deliciously easy dessert from Angeline Ball, from her time on RTÉ's The Restaurant.

 - 110 g butter